This line is relevant to our family because:

 Elizabeth was b.1780, so aged 45 at the time.

-local source, "In 1818 The Swan was bought by Thomas Bokenham
+According to one East Anglian source (since disappeared from the Web), "In 1818 The Swan was bought by Thomas Bokenham

 who also built a grand house, which stands to this day, next door to the